AnuragPowtshyan/-Student-Result-Visualization-/README.md

 - `student_scores.csv` → Sample dataset (if included)
 - `dashboard_preview.png` → Screenshot of the final dashboard

-##  How to Use

-1. Download the `.twbx` file
-2. Open it in Tableau Desktop or Tableau Public
-3. Explore the dashboard — toggle filters, view top performers, and analyze subject-level performance

 ##  About

 Created by **Anurag Kumar**